Vehicle Code 13353: Penalties for a Chemical test refusal

 If a police officer pulls you over with a reasonable suspicion that you were driving under the influence, you can be compelled to submit to a chemical test.
-This procedure aims to measure the amount of alcohol or any other intoxicating substance in your blood.
-Vehicle Code section 13353 is a punishment section for those who refuse to submit to a chemical test.
-Any driver, who refuses to give his blood or breath sample for chemical test must know the possible consequences of such decision.
+Chemical testing means getting a “breath” or “blood” from you for analysis.
+The reason the police do that is to measure the amount of alcohol or any other intoxicating substance in your blood.
+Vehicle Code section 13353 explains the driver’s license consequences for those who refuse to submit to a chemical test after a lawful demand by police.
+A driver, who refuses to give his blood or breath sample for chemical testing should be aware of the possible consequences of such a decision.

 California Vehicle Code 13353